 Union Street, one of the Europe’s grandest thoroughfares, was an audacious feat of engineering, raised up on a viaduct above the medieval centre.

-It also saw the creation of a team dedicated to keeping the street in top condition over the coming years by fixing, paint, and cleaning items in poor condition.
+It also saw the creation of a team dedicated to keeping the street in top condition over by fixing, paint, and cleaning items in poor condition.

 The next phase of Operation Union Street Rejuvenation will involve paving the way for bringing back into use vacant and under-utilized historic buildings on Union Street.

 Part of that process will be working with owners and other responsible parties to ensure properties are repaired to a high standard through a Conservation Area Regeneration Scheme, the Council having secured and matched an award of £1.2 million from Historic Environment Scotland.

 Longer term plans for Union Street under the Masterplan include giving pedestrians more priority.

 For more Phase 1 projects, click here.